 Trudeau names former GG David Johnston as new independent special rapporteur

-Prime Minister Justin Trudeau has named former governor general David Johnston as the new independent special rapporteur on foreign interference.
+Prime Minister Justin Trudeau has named former governor general David Johnston as the new independent special rapporteur who will be looking into foreign interference.

 Trudeau had signalled on Tuesday that the person named for this role—which he first announced last week—would be revealed soon.